-8- Inaccessible Areas
+8- Difficult Terrain

-A challenge facing numerous state parties, including Lebanon, in their common striving to comply with their CCM obligations is the uncertain status of inaccessible areas.
-In Lebanon, inaccessible areas are mainly found in deep and very steep canyons and cliffs where survey and clearance are almost impossible to conduct using current methods and assets.
+A challenge facing numerous state parties, including Lebanon, in their common striving to comply with their CCM obligations is the uncertain status of difficult terrain.
+In Lebanon, difficult terrain are mainly found in deep and very steep canyons and cliffs where survey and clearance are almost impossible to conduct using current methods and assets, and represent additional high risk to searchers and MedEvac.